Without an effective sales funnel, people who are interested in your products or services may never make a purchase.

 Now that you’ve generated qualified leads for your business, it’s time to nurture them into paying customers.

 Converting leads into customers requires you to engage in conversation with your prospects, listen to their problems and offer solutions.
-You can do this with the help of email marketing, such as keeping leads in-the-know about upcoming events and new services, or by promoting new case studies.
+You can do this with the help of email marketing, using it for things like keeping leads in the know about upcoming events and new services or promoting new case studies.

 The key is to build on the existing relationship with your potential buyer to ensure that when it’s time to make a purchase, they come to you.

 Enterprise sales teams are often tasked with selling complex offerings.
-Because these tools are complex, layered and can work well in many different scenarios, reps must work harder to establish trust upfront before customers feel comfortable in making an investment.
+Because these tools are complex and can work well in many different scenarios, reps must work harder to establish trust up front before customers feel comfortable making an investment.

 Similar to the aforementioned funnels, sales and marketing teams will work together to drive traffic to the enterprise value proposition.
 You can use SEO, social media, influencer marketing, paid advertising and more.